arrow

 #3 Flexible authentication categories

-While PSD2 required two of three authentication factors to be used, knowledge, possession, or inheritance, PSD3 allows the use of two of the same categories.
+While PSD2 required two of three authentication factors to be used, knowledge, possession, or inheritance, PSD3 regulation allows the use of two of the same categories.
 For example, now users can have two passwords for two-step authentication instead of being obligated to have a password and undergo either biometric, email, or phone number authentication.

 #4 Exemptions from SCA